Back to blog

 What is Web Scraping Used for?

-You might already know the area where you are going to implement a data scraping project, but DataOx provides examples of the projects and industries we’ve worked for on our services page.
+You might already know the area where you are going to implement a data scraping project, but DataOx provides examples of the projects and industries we have worked for.

 - Data extraction is a very broad term that is the process of retrieving data from any source: websites, databases, or even physical sources like newspapers, books, and reports.
 Web data extraction then is a synonym for web scraping.